AlextheYounga/us-federal-code/usc/title-21-food-and-drugs/chapter-9-federal-food-drug-and-cosmetic-act/frontmatter.md

 379d–2.
 Policy on the review and clearance of scientific articles published by FDA employees.

 379d–3.
 Streamlined hiring authority.

+379d–3a.
+Hiring authority for scientific, technical, and professional personnel.

 379d–4.
 Reporting requirements.